Public Domain Catalog

 Reet, Petite and Gone

 (1947) 67 min.
 Bandleader Louis Jordan stars in a dual role.
-With “Cab Calloway’s Jitterbug Party.”
+With “Cab Calloway’s Jitterbug Party,” "Scrub Me Mama" Cartoon and Louis Armstrong Soundie in a Special Program!

 Rock ‘N’ Roll Revue and Rhythm & Blues Revue

-(1955) Two one-hour compilations of black performers on stage: Dinah Washington, Mantan Moreland, Duke Ellington, Nat King Cole, Safah Vaughn, Lionel Hampton, Herb Jeffries, etc.
+(1955) Two one-hour compilations of black performers on stage: Dinah Washington, Mantan Moreland, Duke Ellington, Nat King Cole, Sarah Vaughn, Lionel Hampton, Herb Jeffries, etc.

 Showtime at the Apollo

 (1938) 66 min.
-Joe Louis stars in story about the rise of a boxer.
-Visual quality is only passable.
+Boxer Joe Louis stars in the story of the rise of boxer Joe Thomas, which paralleled the life of Joe Louis.

 Showcasing Black Actors